anthonylauw/SGHolidayAPI/README.md

 ## SG Public Holiday API ##

-**SG Public Holiday API** is a simple web application which includes and Express RESTful API server and a front end in AngularJS

-Simple Web application develop using MEAN Stack technology ,MongoDB, Express Js, Front end in AngularJS,  RESTful API server with Node js
+**SG Public Holiday API** is  a Simple Web application develop using MEAN Stack technology ,MongoDB, Express Js, Front end in AngularJS,  RESTful API server with Node js

 to retrieve a list of Public holidays in singapore , simply make a GET request to /api/holiday